farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 2. Provide input in the form of user input or a file.

-3. The program should successfully perform the hashing algorithim on the given input and proof of it's success should be evident.
+3. The program should successfully perform the hashing algorithim on the given input and yield the correct hash.

 ## Running the Project
 1. In your command line terminal: `git clone https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms`